 For the best food, you don’t have to go very far.
 Pike Place Market is a cornucopia of flavors that locals and visitors love to eat their way through.
 Neighborhoods like Capital Hill and Ballard offer weekly farmers markets and farm to table restaurants using local ingredients and highlighting the best of Pacific Northwest wines.

 If you need to escape the city, the Cascade Mountains are just an hour away, and Mount Rainier is less than three hours from the heart of downtown Seattle.
-Go hiking, look for wild flowers, mountain bike or kayak in the alpine lakes.
+There are plenty of kid friendly Mount Rainier hikes, and you can look for wild flowers, mountain bike or kayak in the alpine lakes.
 Just remember, this is nature and wild animals do like to roam about.
 Keryn of Walking On Travels

 Colorado Springs, Colorado